Common Tasks

 -

-Download and install the version you want
+Download and install the version you want.

-pip3 install --upgrade git+git://github.com/home-assistant/[email protected]
+pip3 install --upgrade git+https://github.com/home-assistant/core.git@dev

 -